kstenschke/tictac-track/README.md

 ### Command: resume (r) - Resumes last or given entry (starts a new entry w/ same issue nr and comment)

-If the given argument is no existing ID, but there is an entry w/ such a task number, the system suggests to resume the related entry.
+If the given argument is no existing ID, but there is an entry w/ such a issue number, the system suggests to resume the related entry.

 #### Usage examples: